Bank Julius Baer & Co. Ltd Zurich Reduces Stake in CBRE Group, Inc. (NYSE:CBRE)

 Analyst Upgrades and Downgrades

 CBRE has been the topic of several recent research reports.
+StockNews.com initiated coverage on CBRE Group in a research report on Thursday, March 16th.
+They issued a “hold” rating on the stock.
 Raymond James lowered their price objective on CBRE Group from $105.00 to $101.00 and set a “strong-buy” rating on the stock in a research report on Friday, January 20th.
-JPMorgan Chase & Co. upped their price objective on CBRE Group from $80.00 to $89.00 and gave the stock a “neutral” rating in a research report on Friday, March 3rd.
-Citigroup lowered their price objective on CBRE Group from $100.00 to $80.00 and set a “buy” rating on the stock in a research report on Tuesday, March 28th.
-Keefe, Bruyette & Woods lowered CBRE Group from an “outperform” rating to a “market perform” rating and set a $88.00 price objective on the stock. in a research report on Thursday, January 26th.
-Finally, StockNews.com initiated coverage on CBRE Group in a research report on Thursday, March 16th.
-They issued a “hold” rating on the stock.
+Keefe, Bruyette & Woods downgraded CBRE Group from an “outperform” rating to a “market perform” rating and set a $88.00 target price for the company. in a research note on Thursday, January 26th.
+JPMorgan Chase & Co. upped their target price on CBRE Group from $80.00 to $89.00 and gave the stock a “neutral” rating in a research note on Friday, March 3rd.
+Finally, Citigroup reduced their target price on CBRE Group from $100.00 to $80.00 and set a “buy” rating for the company in a research note on Tuesday, March 28th.
 Three investment analysts have rated the stock with a hold rating, two have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
 Based on data from MarketBeat.com, CBRE Group presently has a consensus rating of “Moderate Buy” and a consensus target price of $89.57.

 CBRE Group Company Profile